Medicare Basics and Choices

 If you are not yet receiving Social Security or RRB benefits when you turn 65, you have to enroll in Medicare.
 There are three enrollment periods for Medicare Parts A and B.

-Open Enrollment - In the Fall of each year during Open Enrollment (October 15 to December 7), you may change from Original Medicare to a Medicare Advantage plan, or change Medicare Advantage plans.
+Annual Election Period - In the Fall of each year during AEP (October 15 to December 7), you may change from Original Medicare to a Medicare Advantage plan, or change Medicare Advantage plans.
 The new coverage would begin on January 1 the following year.

 Special Enrollment - Employer based coverage - If you didn't sign up for Medicare Part A and/or Part B when you were first eligible because you were covered under a group health plan based on your current employment (or your spouse's), you can enroll at any time you have coverage as follows: